Yquebeuf

 Yquebeuf ([ikbœf]) is a commune in the Seine-Maritime department in the Normandy region in northern France.

+Toponymy

+The name comes from Old Norse Eiki-both ("house or village of the oak"), as with many placenames of northern France.

 Geography

 A small farming village situated in the Pays de Bray, some 15 mi northeast of Rouen on the D24.
 The A28 autoroute passes through the territory of the commune.